 1946 – Freeman moved Fuller Automotive to a barn on Southbridge St. directly across from the Water department.
 It was at this time, the first Fuller tow truck was put in service.
 Willis passed away in 1951.

-1953 - Freeman again saw the need for expansion and move the shop to 68 Auburn St. To this day, the location still houses Fuller Automotive and over the years has had 8 additions as business grew.
-Freeman continued to provide tow services to the town, state, and Fuller customers.
+1953 - Freeman again saw the need for expansion and move the shop to 68 Auburn St. To this day the location is still home to Fuller’s Car Laundry, Car Wash & Detailing owned and operated by Cousin Rick Fuller

 1963 - Richard Fuller entered the business after four years of attending Marietta College in Ohio.
 Up until 1991 Richard started and ran four other Fuller entities, including a Rusty Jones franchise, Fuller’s Car Laundry, Cranberry Chevrolet Dealership, and Micorp an aftermarket car accessory business.

 1991 - Richard moved the auto body shop to Rt.
 20

 1996 - Chris Fuller, Richard’s 2nd son went to work for him after graduating Assumption College and then Fuller Auto Body built a new 7,000 sq. ft. body shop to make room for Fuller Automotive Mechanical Repair.

 2003 - Joshua Fuller, Richard’s youngest son went to work for Richard in the body shop, after graduating Bentley College and spending two years in finance and accounting at Liberty Mutual in Boston.

 2006 - Business expansion allowed for Chris to move Fuller Automotive back down to Auburn st. and additional space was gained for Fuller Auto Body to expand operations on RT.
 20